v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Parameter Description

--ft, --fix-tries [NUMBER] Model fix tries.
-When reaching the maximum count the invalid objects will be discarded.
+-ft, --fix-tries [NUMBER] Model fix attempts.
+When reaching the maximum count, invalid objects will be discarded.

 Parameter Description

--sw, --system-wide The file association to .dbm files will be applied at a system-wide level instead of to the current user.
+-sw, --system-wide Applies DBM file association system-wide instead of for the current user only.

--ff, --force Forces the mime type install or uninstall.
+-ff, --force Forces mime type installation or uninstallation.

 Parameter Description

--ff, --force Forces the recreation of all configuration files.
-This option implies the backup of the current settings.
+-ff, --force Forces recreation of all configuration files.
+Backs up current settings.

 Parameter Description

--ip, --ignore-faulty Ignore the errors of plug-ins that failed to be loaded.
+-ip, --ignore-faulty Ignores errors from plugins that failed to load.

 Despite the usefulness of the command line interface there are two important limitations in the tool which need to be described.
 The first one is that only one operation is supported per execution, in other words, the parameters --export-to-file, --export-to-png, --export-to-svg, --export-to-dbms, --import-db, --diff, --fix-model and --dbm-mime-type can't appear in the same command call.
 The second limitation is that in any operation that produces an output file based upon the input model you are obligated to specify the input and output files and these files should have different names or the process will be aborted.